umcconnell/umcconnell.github.io/src/posts/2021-03-13-fibonacci-rust.md

 When we take a close look at this function, it might become clear that it is pretty inefficient.
-When calculating `fib_recursive(n)`, we end up calculating the Fibonacci sequence twice every step down from `n`, allthough it would be enough to calculate the sequence once.
+When calculating `fib_recursive(n)`, we end up calculating the Fibonacci sequence twice every step down from `n`, although it would be enough to calculate the sequence once.
 This is where [memoization](https://en.wikipedia.org/wiki/Memoization) comes in.